 3.1.2 Population

 Grundy, the county seat, functions as the trade center for Buchanan County and for portions of neighboring counties in Kentucky and West Virginia.
-As of the 2000 Census, the town had a total population of 1,105.
-Vansant, a few miles to the south of Grundy, is the other population center with a total population of 989.
+According to the 2014 Census Bureau American Community Survey Estimates, the town had a total population of 1,063.
+Vansant, a few miles to the south of Grundy, is the other population center with a total population of 433.

-TABLE 13

-POPULATION PROJECTIONS

-1990 - 2000